iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: iPEAR Dynamics

-The proposed TCIP comprises a multi-scale encoder and a multi-layer decoder.
-TCIP first employs a weight-sharing feature encoder to extract multi-scale feature map sets \(\{F_l\}\) and \(\{M_l\}\), where $l\in\{1,...,4\}$ (following prior arts in this field: \cite{b31,b24}), from the fixed image $I_f$ and moving image $I_m$, respectively.
-Specifically, TCIP adopts the encoder used in \cite{b24}, which comprises four convolutional blocks, each comprising a 3D convolutional layer with a LeakyReLU activation function, followed by average pooling that halves the spatial dimensions of the feature maps.
-Then, for the $l$th scale (i.e., the $l$th decoding layer), TCIP applies FERM to process \(\{F_l\}\) and \(\{M_l\}\), extracting anatomical structure details and learning to suppress irrelevant features, to estimate the corresponding deformation fields (see Section~\ref{sec3.2}).
-To adaptively determine the number of iterations in each decoding layer, TCIP relies on TCI, which monitors the similarity difference of the recently estimated registration results within a sliding window (see Section~\ref{subsec:C}).
+\textbf{Overview of iPEAR:} iPEAR comprises a multi-scale encoder and a multi-layer decoder. iPEAR first employs a weight-sharing feature encoder to extract multi-scale feature map sets \(\{F_l\}\) and \(\{M_l\}\), where $l\in\{1,...,4\}$ (following prior arts in this field: \cite{b31,b24}), from the fixed image $I_f$ and moving image $I_m$, respectively.
+Specifically, iPEAR adopts the encoder used in \cite{b48}, which comprises four hierarchical convolutional encoder blocks.
+Each block includes a 3D convolutional layer followed by Neighborhood Attention \cite{b51} (except for the first block), and then applies average pooling to halve the spatial dimensions of the feature maps.
+Then, for the $l$th scale (i.e., $l$th decoding layer), iPEAR applies FARM to process \(\{F_l\}\) and \(\{M_l\}\), extracting anatomical structure details and learning to suppress irrelevant features, to estimate the corresponding deformation fields (see Section~\ref{sec3.2}).
+To adaptively determine the number of iterations in each decoding layer, iPEAR relies on TCI, which monitors the similarity difference of the recently estimated registration results (see Section~\ref{subsec:C}).